gp22/react-race-results/README.md

 ## Installation

-Navigate to project directory and create a new virtual environment
+Navigate to server directory and create a new virtual environment

     python -m venv venv